Publication Ethics

 ETHICAL GUIDELINES FOR JOURNAL PUBLICATION

 The publication of an article in a peer-reviewed Indonesian Journal of Health Administration is an essential building block in the development of a coherent and respected network of knowledge.
-It directly reflects the quality of the authors' work and the institutions that support them.
-Peer-reviewed articles support and embody scientific methods.
-It is, therefore, important to agree with the standards of expected ethical behavior for all parties involved in the publishing process: the authors, the journal editors, the peer reviewers, the publishers, and the society.
+The quality of authors’ work and the institutions supporting them is directly reflected in the peer-reviewed articles.
+These articles uphold and demonstrate scientific methodologies.
+It is crucial to adhere to ethical standards for all participants in the publishing process, including the authors, the journal editors, the peer reviewers, the publishers, and the society.

 Publication Decisions

-The editor of the Indonesian Journal of Health Administration is responsible for deciding which articles submitted to the journal should be published.
-The validation of the work and its importance to researchers and readers must always drive the publishing process.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as it shall then be in force for libel, copyright infringement, and plagiarism.
-The editors may confer with other editors or reviewers in making dis decision.
+The editor of the Indonesian Journal of Health Administration is tasked with determining which articles submitted to the journal should be published.
+The decision to publish should be based on the validation of the work's significance to researchers and readers.
+Editors are expected to follow the journal’s editorial board policies and adhere to relevant legal standards, including those related to libel, copyright infringement, and plagiarism.
+In making these decisions, editors may consult with other editors or reviewers.

 Process Control

-The editor must ensure that each manuscript is initially evaluated by the editor for originality, making use of appropriate software to do so.
-After passing this test, the manuscript is forwarded to one reviewer or more for double-blind peer review.
-Each of them will recommend accepting, rejecting, or modifying the manuscript.
+The editor must ensure that every manuscript undergoes an initial originality assessment, utilizing appropriate software for this purpose.
+Once it passes this evaluation, the manuscript is sent to one or more reviewers for a double-blind peer review.
+Each reviewer will then recommend whether the manuscript should be accepted, rejected, or revised.
 The review period will be given up to 21 days but can last up to a month and a half.

 Fair Play